lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
 The purpose of epidemiology is to study disease.
-There are important terms when it comes to diseases in cohort settings: prevalence and incidence.
+Two important terms related to diseases in cohort settings are prevalence and incidence.

 ---